 ESET Endpoint Security is a platform that protects endpoints running Windows, Mac, Linux and Android.
-Its endpoint platform has a comprehensive feature set, but does not include Endpoint Detection and Response (EDR) (see our guide on EDR Cybersecurity), which ESET offers as a separate product and prices separately.
-Read on to learn how ESET endpoint solutions are structured and the key features they provide.
+Its endpoint platform has a comprehensive feature set, but does not include Endpoint Detection and Response (EDR), which ESET offers as a separate product and prices separately.
+Read on to learn how ESET endpoint security solutions are structured and the key features they provide.

 ESET provides the Endpoint Security Platform, which includes the following security products: